Stories and the Power of Listening .

-Aesthetica Film Festival teams up with Audible, offering £20,000 to fund a new documentary.
+Aesthetica Film Festival teams up with Audible, offering two grants of up to £10,000 to fund new documentaries.

 What is the Listening Pitch?

-The Listening Pitch is a documentary Film Grant of £20,000 delivered in partnership between Aesthetica and Audible.
+The Listening Pitch is a Documentary Film Grant.
+Two grants of up to £10,000 per project are delivered in partnership between Aesthetica and Audible.
 We are committed to telling stories with impact that all have listening at the forefront.
 Since 2021, we have funded and produced eight films.
 2024's winning documentaries were Greensound by Liberty Smith and Ornella Mutoni's The Things We Don't Say, which has since been acquired by Guardian Documentaries.
 Other projects include Banana, directed by Matthew Herbert; Old Lesbians by Meghan McDonough; Birdsong by Sparsh Ahuja and Omi Gupta; Speed of Sound by Jade Ang Jackman; Echo by Ross McClean; and Blind as a Beat by Jessi Gutch and Liz Jackson.

 2024 Winners .